 After enabling this module in Google Analytics, you need to add a code snippet to the pixel already installed on your website.
 After you’ve set up tracking, check that everything is working by performing a test transaction.

 If you are familiar with the basics, you may also be tempted to incorporate more advanced analytics such as “Related Products” or “Enhanced Ecommerce Reporting“.
-A great advantage of the extended reports is the possibility of dividing user groups into particular segments, which enables the analysis of the behavior of users who, for example, came to the website only thanks to one specific campaign.
+A great advantage of the extended reports is the possibility of dividing user groups into particular segments, which enables the analysis of the behaviour of users who, for example, came to the website only thanks to one specific campaign.